New Regulator introduced as Building Safety Bill published

 Leasehold properties

-We've been working closely with Leasehold Solutions, the National Leasehold Campaign and Leasehold Valuers to raise awareness of the abuse of the leasehold system in newly built homes.
+We've been working with the National Leasehold Campaign to raise awareness of the abuse of the leasehold system in newly built homes.

 New Homes Ombudsman